dwididit/nasa-asteroids-api/README.md

 - Method: GET
 - Request Body:
   - startDate (string): The start date of the range in yyyy-MM-dd format.
   - endDate (string): The end date of the range in yyyy-MM-dd format.
+Maximum 7 days after startDate.
 - Response:
   - 200 OK: The top 10 closest asteroids within the specified date range.
   - 400 Bad Request: If the request is malformed.